DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/cloudformation.md

     text: "Setting up Agentless Scanning using Terraform"
 ---

-You can install and configure [Agentless Scanning][1] for your cloud environments using the [quick start workflow][2], manually using [Terraform][3], or by utilizing AWS CloudFormation.
-This guide provides detailed instructions for the AWS CloudFormation approach.
+For users who have already set up Cloud Security Management and want to add a new AWS account or enable Agentless Scanning on an existing integrated AWS account, you can install and configure [Agentless Scanning][1] using [Terraform][2] or AWS CloudFormation.
+This article provides detailed instructions for the AWS CloudFormation approach.

+<div class="alert alert-info">If you're setting up Cloud Security Management for the first time, you can follow the <a href="/security/cloud_security_management/setup/agentless_scanning/quick_start">quick start workflow</a>, which also uses AWS CloudFormation to enable Agentless Scanning.</div>

 {{< tabs >}}
 {{% tab "Agentless scanning (new AWS account)" %}}